peterlews/Pcileech-WiFI-Killer/README.md

 He asked me to explain for him that his agent wasn't lying.
 This is the request he sent me.
 He threatened me.
-He said he asked me to help him explain that he didn't scam other people now it's been proven that his agent scammed a lot of Chinese people, they like to scam those ignorant people
+He said he asked me to help him explain that he didn't scam other people now it's been proven that his agent scammed a lot of Chinese people they like to scam those ignorant people

 There are a lot of scammers out there using open source programs~They trick to cheat Chinese users